stevana/hot-swapping-state-machines/README.md

 - [ ] Imagine if we wanted to develop state machines in an other programming language but still target the CAM.
-Most programming languages don't have GADTs so type-safe the free Cartesian category will not be possible to implement, further more even if we could there's the problem of working with combinators vs arrow syntax...
+Most programming languages don't have GADTs so type-safe the free Cartesian category will not be possible to implement, furthermore even if we could there's the problem of working with combinators vs arrow syntax...
 Is there a more low-tech solution that would be easier to port to less featureful languages?